axelvaldez/radical-companies/_posts/foundation/2022-09-28-how-to-talk-about-radical-foundations.markdown

   <tr style="background-color:#EEEEEE; ">
    <th>Belonging</th>
    <td>
      <p>This is about people.
 Do you want to work with this group?
 Does it feel right to be part of this project?
-Do I agree with their expressed alignment?</p>
+Do I agree with their explicit alignment?</p>
    </td>
   </tr>
   <tr>